makifcevik/makifcevik/README.md

 <h2 align="center">Hi 👋!
-My name is Mehmet Akif and I'm a computer engineering student 3/4 from Türkiye.</h2>
+My name is Mehmet Akif and I'm a senior computer engineering student from Türkiye.</h2>

 ###